Graduate Program Funding

 Achievement Award Scholarship

-The Herbert Wertheim College of Engineering provides some Achievement Award Scholarships to new Master’s students (State of Florida non-residents).
+The Herbert Wertheim College of Engineering provides some Achievement Award Scholarships to new Master’s students (Florida non-residents whether out-of-state or international).
 The amounts are a one-time funding award of $4,500 which is distributed as a partial tuition waiver of $1,500 a semester for up to three semesters.
+State of Florida residents are not eligible.
+This award cannot be combined with EDGE online distance learning programs.
 Certain restrictions and criteria apply.
 There is no application process for this award.
-Students are automatically considered via submission of their Master’s of engineering admission application.
+Students are automatically considered via submission of their Herbert Werthein College of Engineering Masters admission application.
 Selected students will be notified accordingly.